litexlang/litex-official-documents/Tutorial/Factual_Statement_Predicate.md

 ### Introduction

 In this section, we'll work through a complete example showing how to formalize relations and their properties (transitivity, commutativity, reflexivity) in Litex.
-This will tie together everything we've learned about propositions.
+This will tie together everything we've learned about predicates.

 ### From Natural Language to Litex

-We have already known how to declare new objects and propositions.
+We have already known how to declare new objects and predicates.
 Here is a thorough example that takes you to walk through what we have already known.
 The following example shows how transitivity, commutativity, reflexivity, which are the most basic properties of a relation, is formalized in Litex.

 ```litex
 let happy_baby_characters set